 Living trusts are not intended to take the place of a will; rather, they are designed to be drawn up in addition to a will.
 A living trust lawyer Roseville, CA locals rely on for estate planning can provide more details specific to your situation.
 Here are some general guidelines:

-- A will focuses on assets you own at the time of your death that are not included in your living will.
+- A will focuses on assets you own at the time of your death that is not included in your living will.

-- A will usually provides that your non-living trust assets will transfer to your living trust manager after your passing.
+- A will usually provide that your non-living trust assets will transfer to your living trust manager after your passing.

 - A will can specify who is to be a guardian of your minor children.

 - A will may provide additional guidance on estate matters that are not included within the living trust.